FoKss-LTS/PiHoleWidgets/README.md

 ### <ins>Features</ins>

 #### Core Features
-- **Live stats from Pi-hole servers** - Real-time monitoring of your Pi-hole DNS.
+- **Live stats from Pi-hole / AdGuard Home** - Real-time monitoring of your DNS blocker.
 - **Modern, customizable widgets** - Beautiful TilesFX-based interface.
 - **Great summary** - All your Pi-hole DNS stats in one place.
 - **Last blocked domain** - See what was blocked most recently.